Safe, Inclusive and Innovative Operations

 We are a proud sponsor of Artemis Project, an organization that brings together women-led businesses related to mining to accelerate collaboration, innovation and entrepreneurship for better business outcomes.

-Eldorado is proud to be a Silver Partner of International Women in Mining (IWiM), as part of our commitment to foster career and leadership opportunities for women in our workforce.
+Eldorado is proud to be an International Women in Mining (IWiM) Advocate, as part of our commitment to foster career and leadership opportunities for women in our workforce.